Andybrookes-dev/capstone-project/README.md

 **Stripped back ERD for deployed app:** Showing relationships between User and Reservation.
 ![erdsimple](assets/erdsimple.png)

+This is how i have deployed my app.
+In future versions I may introduce the table and blog models.

  **Custom Models:**
   - **Reservation** – guest info, date/time, party size, status.